Muriel Robin: 2000s

 In May, 2000, she announced that she would finish with the genre of the one-woman-show and concentrate on her profession as a comedian, but also that year, took her first big role in cinema in the eponymous role of Marie-Line, by Medhi Charef.
 Other roles on stage and screen followed, in the following years.

 Personal life

 Robin is a lesbian, and has been out since she was young.
 Her partner is actress and producer Anne Le Nen.

 She has strongly criticized the French film industry for blacklisting and refusing to cast LGBTQ actors, describing this behavior as "if you are gay, you are not desirable".
 While straight actors are seen as extending their acting range by taking LGBTQ roles, LGBTQ actors are, she says, routinely denied the opportunity to take straight roles.
 Robin says studios refused to cast her in serious roles due to her sexuality.
+Actor Éric Bernard, who is gay, supported Robin's comments citing the decline in his career following his main role in the LGBTQ+ film Sauvage.